spiderbiggen/tygron/environment/README.md

 Usage
 ---
-To use the environment, you need to put a configuration.cfg file with the following contents in your project.
+To use the environment, you need to put a configuration.cfg file with the following contents in src/test/resources.

 ```
 username: yourtygronusername
 password: yourtygronpassword
-server: the tygron url, typically preview.tygron.com
+server: preview.tygron.com
 ```